best-food-facts-soybean-protein

 Dr. Zello: “Proteins are composed of amino acids.
 These amino acids are placed in a precise order by a genetic code specific to each protein.
 This makes each protein unique and related to its function in the body.
 All animals and plants contain protein; therefore, one source of amino acids comes from our diet.

-“There are two kinds of amino acids, those that our body can make from others amino acids (dispensable or non-essential) and those that have to come from the food we eat (indispensable or essential).
+“There are two kinds of amino acids, those that our body can make from other amino acids (dispensable or non-essential) and those that have to come from the food we eat (indispensable or essential).
 Protein is a macronutrient, along with carbohydrates and fat, thus besides its many functions it also provides energy to the body.
 Furthermore, protein is our source of nitrogen that we also require to make essential nitrogen-containing compounds.”

 Protein has many functions in the body: